rafasixteen/Dont_Fall/README.md

   - [Contributing](#contributing)

 ## Features
-- **Recoil-Powered Movement**: Control your character using the powerful recoil of a shotgun for a dynamic and engaging gameplay experience.
+- **Recoil-Powered Movement**: Control your character using the powerful recoil of a shotgun.

-- **Randomized Obstacles**: Navigate through challenging levels filled with randomly spawned obstacles, keeping each playthrough fresh and unpredictable.
+- **Randomized Obstacles**: Navigate through the game environment filled with randomly spawned obstacles.

-- **Ammo Collection System**: Collect ammo strategically to maintain airborne momentum and prevent falling, adding a strategic element to the game.
+- **Ammo Collection System**: Collect ammo strategically to maintain airborne momentum and prevent falling.

-- **Immersive Environments**: Enjoy visually stunning and immersive game environments that enhance the overall gaming experience.

-- **Responsive Controls**: Experience smooth and responsive controls for precise movement and shooting actions.

-- **Dynamic Soundtrack**: Immerse yourself in the game with a dynamic soundtrack that adapts to the intensity of the gameplay.

-- **Toggleable Fullscreen Mode**: Switch between fullscreen and windowed modes with the press of a button for a customized gaming experience.

 - **Pause and Menu Functionality**: Easily pause the game and access the menu with a convenient and intuitive control.

-- **Customizable Settings**: Tailor the game to your preferences with customizable settings, including audio volumes and gameplay options.
+- **Customizable Settings**: Customizable settings, including audio volumes and gameplay options.

-- **Cross-Platform Compatibility**: Enjoy the game on different platforms, ensuring accessibility for a wider audience.
+- **Player Statistics System**: Track your progress with a simple player statistics system.

+- **Persistent Stats Storage**: All statistics are automatically saved, creating a persistent record of your achievements.

 ## Getting Started
 Provide instructions on how to get a copy of the project up and running on a local machine.